ices-taf/doc/tutorial-1/README.md

 The first one is `data.R`.
 That's where we preprocess the data and write out what we call TAF data tables.
 They're very simple crosstab text files, comma separated values.
 The next step is `input.R`, where we convert those data to the model-specific format, writing out the model input files.

 In `model.R` we run the analysis, often just invoking a shell command or an R package to run the model, and the results will be written out as output files.
-Those output files will often contain information about likelihoods or gradients, and other information we don't really need.
+These output files will often contain information about likelihoods or gradients, and other information we don't really need.
 So we extract the results of interest in `output.R`, things like numbers at age and fishing mortalities, and we write them out as text files.

 Other scripts that we'll be working with are `report.R`, which is an optional script where scientists can prepare any plots and tables that they are going to put in the report, and finally there's `upload.R`, a very short script describing the data that are uploaded into the TAF system.